-Egg-sharing is an IVF treatment which brings together women having conventional IVF (the sharer) with those unable to produce their own eggs (the recipient).
-Egg-sharing enables these two groups of women to help one another - egg-sharers receive free IVF treatment, while recipients receive the eggs they need for IVF.
+Egg-sharing is an IVF treatment which brings together women having conventional IVF (the sharer) with those unable to produce their own eggs (the recipients).
+The treatment enables these two groups of women to help one another - egg-sharers receive free IVF treatment, whilst recipients receive the eggs they need for IVF.
+So if you decide to share your eggs or become a recipient, you'll be helping both yourself and someone else to become parents.